 Students attend classes on a year-round schedule (including breaks) and complete their studies in three and one-third years.
-On Palmer's Davenport, Iowa, Campus the program is 10 trimesters long.
-The programs at Palmer's San Jose, Calif. and Palmer College of Chiropractic Florida, in Port Orange, Fla., campuses are 13 quarters in length.
+On Palmer’s Davenport campus the program is 10 trimesters long.
+The programs at Palmer College of Chiropractic West, in San Jose, Calif. and Palmer College of Chiropractic Florida, in Port Orange, Fla. are 13 quarters in length.
 Learn more about our academic programs.

 How much is tuition?